tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 The integration itself is about twenty lines of config and it worked on the first deploy.
 The hard part was the semantics: which metadata is a tag and which is an attribute, and who owns the word `status`.

 Only one of the two was a real failure, and it was silent: Datadog doesn't tell you it preferred a different attribute than the one you meant, or that it read a value it didn't understand.
-The other wasn't a failure at all, it was me reading the wrong panel while the config worked fine.
+The other was me reading the wrong panel while the config worked fine.
 And a fix that ships next to the real fix will happily take the credit for months, because the symptom went away and nobody had a reason to look closer.

 So distrust the pipeline until you've personally seen one WARN and one tag in the UI.
 And when the symptom clears, make sure you know *which* change cleared it.